jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 **Problems with old cflake engine:**
 1. Not GPU parallel safe.
 Rendering would occur at the end of the frame, causing us to wait for the GPU to complete work.
 No latency, but bad impact on performance.
-2. No parallelisation between very small systems that read from shared resources.
+2. No parallelisation between very small systems that read from shared resources or write to unique resources
 3. No use of GPU for culling/instancing/multidraw.
+No bindless textures in use
 4. Every system is fixed; cannot disable some and keep some active.
 5. A lot of "drops" inside codes due to resource handling.
 Having to deal with internal mutability too.